Whitley Bay: Radio

 The Whitley Bay Municipal Orchestra, conducted by Percival Goffin, was regularly broadcast on radio by the BBC in the 1930s, from the Winter Gardens, Whitley Bay.
 In 1968, BBC Radio 4's Morning Service, was broadcast from St Paul's Church.
 In 1992, the Radio 1 Roadshow was broadcast from The Links in the town and in 2001, the Radio 1 Dance Party also came from The Links.

-Music

-The video for Tina Cousins's single "Pray" was filmed at St Mary's Lighthouse, the Spanish City, along the sea front and in an alley behind Whitley Bay Baptist Church.
-The Spanish City is also referenced in the Dire Straits song "Tunnel of Love".
-Journey South recorded scenes for the video of their single "The First Time Ever I Saw Your Face" on the seafront and at the Rendezvous Cafe.

-The rock band Tygers of Pan Tang formed in Whitley Bay in 1978.